jamasoftware-ps/Community-Reports/Login Usage Reports/User Activity and Event Report/README.md

 Events are primarily CRUD activities.
 (Login events are excluded intentionally on the “Event Activity” sheet, because they are accounted for on the first sheet).

 Because “Event Activity” data can be extensive, it is beneficial to filter the report by User Name (Full Name) when selecting large time parameters.
-Otherwise, if the report is not filtered by User Name, and a larger time parameter is selected, “Event Activity” can exceed the limitations of Excel - this also depends on how active users are.
 If the Report Runner would like to narrow in on particular “Event Activity” to reduce data returned, reach out to the report team or if you are a CSM or Consultant the [ eventEnumList ] and [ objectTypeEnumList ] can be modified on line 234.
 </p>